Lymah123/Hactoberfest2023/README.md

 Oct 16: I raised an issue on Repo.
 Two PRs got approved by Hactoberfest.
 I have one waiting to be approved.

 Oct 17: I have a new task to work on.
 I submitted a PR.

+Oct 18: I completed the fronted part of the hotel website.